 3. At this link, candidates will find step-by-step instructions on how to register, apply, and prepare images for upload.
 There is no application fee to apply or to use the Submittable online application system.

 ELIGIBILITY & LEGAL AGREEMENT

-The Consortium awards the Fellowships contingent on proof of residency, which may include one or more of the following: property tax record; lease agreement; voter’s registration; or an IRS income tax return for 2017.
+The Consortium awards the grants contingent on proof of residency, which may include one or more of the following: property tax record; lease agreement; voter’s registration; or an IRS income tax return for 2022.